MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOSiteCollectionAppCatalog.md

 ## DESCRIPTION

-Use this cmdlet to add a site collection scoped app catalog to the specified site.
+Use this cmdlet to add a site collection scoped app catalog to the specified site.To run this cmdle user must have the following roles:
+* SharePoint tenant administrator
+* site collection administrator of the tenant app catalog
+* site collection administrator of the site collection of the site specified in the `-Site` parameter

 ## EXAMPLES